rmetzler/bliki/wiki/git/pull-request-workflow.md

 ## Feature process

+Do these things for each feature you work on.
+To switch features, just use `git checkout my-feature`.

 ### Create a new feature branch locally

 We use `upstream`'s `master` branch here, so that your feature includes all of